BG5CPU/AxxBxu.test/README.md

 `SimB/Data_cancellation_04.m` is for **Example 7** in the paper.

-> Note: The experimental input and process noise/disturbances are randomly generated, so the results may differ from run to run.
+> Note: In simulation, the experimental input and process noise/disturbances are randomly generated, so the results may differ from run to run.

 `SimC/Quadrotor08.m` is for **Section V-A** in the paper.